 SURVIVAL OF THE FITTEST

 In order to get the support that you need, it’s crucial that your sports bra has the correct fit.
-Bra measuring isn’t an exact science, and there are a few schools of thought as to the best measuring technique, so it’s important to try bras on and check for common problems and solutions.
+Bra measuring isn’t an exact science, and there are a few schools of thought as to the best measuring technique.
+Because of that, it’s important to try bras on and check for common problems and solutions.

 FOR GOOD MEASURE

 Measuring your bra size is a quick, three-step process.
-Put on your best-fitting, non-padded bra and grab a soft measuring tape to get started.
+To start, put on your best-fitting, non-padded bra and grab a soft measuring tape.

 - Bust Size – Step two to find your right bra size is to measure your bust.
 Take your measuring tape and wrap it around the fullest part of your bust.
 This could be different for every woman, so there’s no wrong place to measure.
 Round up to the nearest inch and use this number as your bust size in step three.